 Many of the recent images and videos I’ve shared here have featured amazing views from the Space Station.
-At 225 miles up, astronauts aboard the ISS enjoy an unprecedented and privileged view of our world, literally from the edge of space.
+At 250 miles up, astronauts aboard the ISS enjoy an unprecedented and privileged view of our world.
 In addition to having a vantage point from which to view the countries, continents and oceans below, they also get to observe amazing atmospheric phenomena from a unique viewpoint that few humans have experienced.
 From lightning storms flashing strobelike within the clouds to the undulating ribbons of the aurorae, the ISS crew sees it all – and shares it with us in the photos they take.

 Another phenomenon that’s not so visible from Earth’s surface but shows up regularly in astronaut images is something known as airglow.

-A photochemical reaction that occurs high in the atmosphere, airglow is the result of various atoms, molecules and ions that get excited (chemistry-excited, that is… not “whee!”-excited🙂 ) by ultraviolet radiation from the Sun and then release that energy as visible light when they return to their “normal” state.
-It’s not entirely unlike glow-in-the-dark toys or paint!
+A photochemical reaction that occurs high in the atmosphere, airglow is the result of various atoms, molecules and ions that get excited by ultraviolet radiation from the Sun and then release that energy as visible light when they return to their “normal” state.
+It’s not entirely unlike how glow-in-the-dark toys or paint work!